Lorhan7/Lorhan7/README.md

 ### Hi there 👋
 I'm a student.
 Starting my career in programming.
-In this profile, you will find my projects and my progress as a develope.